emilyjspencer/Notes/PHP/README.md

 But now my favorite is Care Bears.

-During assignment, the computer will first evaluate everything to the right of the assignment operator and return a sinle value.
+During assignment, the computer will first evaluate everything to the right of the assignment operator and return a single value.

 ### Concatenating assignment operator -    .=